How to use PHP on FI

 error_log = /home/xlogin/php.log

 Subsequently, the error messages should be recorded in the specified file.
 Of course, it is advisable to secure this file from other users' access.
-Therefore, we recommend that you create this file manually with the appropriate permissions, otherwise, when you write the first error, it is created with read rights to everyone.
-At least a right is required
+Therefore, we recommend that you create this file manually with the appropriate rights, otherwise, when you write the first error, it is created with read rights to everyone.
+At least the right is required